EdvinasOak/WebCv2023/README.md

 # WebCV2023

 This project is a personal website developed using React.
-It serves as an online CV for Edvinas, showcasing his skills, projects, and experience.
+It serves as an online CV, showcasing skills, projects, and experience.

 # Live Demo